go-gandi/terraform-provider-gandi/docs/resources/gluerecord.md

-# Resource: livedns_record
+# Resource: gluerecord

-The `gluerecord` resource creates a Glue Record for a domain in the LiveDNS management system.
+The `gluerecord` resource creates a Glue Record for a domain.

 ## Example Usage